 In Austria

 Private individuals in Austria may legally cultivate hemp under certain conditions.
-Cultivation with the intention of obtaining narcotic drugs is prohibited.
-Allowed:
+Cultivation with the intention of obtaining narcotics is prohibited.
+Permitted is:

 - The cultivation of hemp from the EU catalogue of varieties.
 The prerequisite is that this never exceeds the THC content of 0.3%.